-The LHC was originally envisioned as the ultimate machine to search for physics beyond the Standard Model at the TeV scale.
-Since electrons and quarks share only electroweak interactions, an electron-proton collider could allow to measure the same phenomena in a different environment with generally higher precision.
-It could add complementary search channels or lead to the discovery of a weak signal.
-The possibility of undiscovered New Physics (NP) below the TeV scale could thus be also addressed by the LHeC, which is projected to operate when the LHC will be in its high luminosity phase, in spite of the lower centre-of-mass energy.
-Exotic phenomena that can be studied at ep colliders have been reviewed, for example, in [605].
-More recently, but when the LHC was only beginning to yield data in Run I, an overview of the potential of the LHeC for probing physics beyond the Standard Model has been given in the Conceptual Design Report [1].
-Since then, stringent constraints on NP phenomena have been obtained from the LHC and the absence of hints from NP to date is presently changing this paradigm to two alternative scenarios: NP may actually reside at an even larger energy scale; NP may be at or below the TeV scale, but more weakly coupled, and thus hidden in the SM backgrounds [606].
+The LHC was originally envisioned as the ultimate machine to search for physics beyond the 4474 Standard Model at the TeV scale.
+Since electrons and quarks share only electroweak interac-4475 tions, an electron-proton collider could allow to measure the same phenomena in a different 4476 environment with generally higher precision.
+It could add complementary search channels or 4477 lead to the discovery of a weak signal.
+The possibility of undiscovered NP below the TeV scale 4478 could thus be also addressed by the LHeC, which is projected to operate when the LHC will be 4479 in its high luminosity phase, in spite of the lower centre-of-mass energy.
+Exotic phenomena that 4480 can be studied at ep colliders have been reviewed, for example, in [548].
+More recently, but when 4481 the LHC was only beginning to yield data in Run I, an overview of the potential of the LHeC for 4482 probing physics beyond the Standard Model has been given in the Conceptual Design Report 4483 [1].
+Since then, stringent constraints on NP phenomena have been obtained from the LHC and 4484 the absence of hints from New Physics (NP) to date is presently changing this paradigm to two 4485 alternative scenarios: NP may actually reside at an even larger energy scale; NP may be at or 4486 below the TeV scale, but more weakly coupled, and thus hidden in the SM backgrounds [549].
+4487

 A similar pp-ep synergy could be envisaged with higher proton beam energies at the FCC 100 km tunnel.
-With an electron beam of 60 GeV, the expected centre-of-mass energies for ep could be 2.9 TeV for $E_p=19$ TeV (Low-Energy FCC) and 3.5 TeV for $E_p=50$ TeV (FCC).
+With an electron beam of 60 GeV, the expected centre-of-mass energies for ep could be 2.9 TeV for $E_p = 19$ TeV (Low-Energy FCC) and 3.5 TeV for $E_p = 50$ TeV (FCC).
 Below we list recent developments which discuss new physics opportunities at the LHeC and its potential future high-energy upgrades.